Kiran7007/Interview-Preparation/docs/kotlin.md

 **Android interview point:** Some mocking frameworks or Android frameworks may require classes to be open.
 Plugins such as Kotlin's all-open plugin can also make selected classes open automatically.

-Interview Answer:
-> Kotlin classes and members are final by default.

 ---